Corvettefan101/BoardStack/README.md

 🚀 **[Launch BoardStack](https://v0-boardstack-eosin.vercel.app/)**

 **Quick Start:**
-1. Click the "Launch BoardStack Live Demo" link above.
+1. Click the "Launch BoardStack" link above.
 2. Create a new account and Start creating new boards and adding tasks right away!
 Your data is saved **locally** in your browser.

 **UI Preview:**